Contextuality with vanishing coherence and maximal robustness to dephasing

-Here we introduce the plots obtained via applying the modified linear program introduced in Appendix~\ref{app3} to various scenarios (including different amounts and types of noise).
+Here we introduce the plots obtained via applying the modified linear program introduced in Sec.~\ref{app3} to various scenarios (including different amounts and types of noise).

 The first case we study is one where we rotate measurement $M_g$ by a parameter $\alpha$ with respect to the $Z$ axis, in order to investigate how the robustness to dephasing behaves in these related scenarios with a more coherent $M_g$.
 The plot is displayed in Fig. \ref{Fig8}.
-As expected, the plot interpolates between the case in which $M_g$ lies aligned to the $Z$ axis (Fig. \ref{Fig3}) and the $X$ axis (Fig. \ref{Fig4}).
+As expected, the plot interpolates between the case in which $M_g$ lies aligned to the $Z$ axis (Fig. 3 of the main text) and the $X$ axis (Fig. 4 of the main text).
 The only circumstances in which robustness is null are when the measurement $M_g$ coincides with one of the other measurements, i.e., when $\alpha=\theta$.
 Furthermore, the plot shows clearly that $\alpha=\frac{\pi}{2}$ is the only circumstance in which the robustness saturates to $1$.

 The second case of study is the scenario where the measurement $M_g$ has been affected by some amount $p$ of depolarizing noise prior to the assessment of the robustness of the scenario to dephasing (i.e., before computing $r_{\text{min}}$).
-The scheme for this scenario is given in Figure \ref{Fig8}, along with a plot for the robustness to dephasing as a function of both $\theta$ and $p$ (the impurity of the discriminating measurements).
+The scheme for this scenario is given in Figure~\ref{Fig9}, along with a plot for the robustness to dephasing as a function of both $\theta$ and $p$ (the impurity of the discriminating measurements).

-Notice that the section of the plot where $p=0$ corresponds to the plot from Figure~\ref{Fig3}, that is, the dephased scenario with measurement $M_g$ aligned with the $Z$ axis.
+Notice that the section of the plot where $p=0$ corresponds to the plot from Figure~3 of the main text, that is, the dephased scenario with measurement $M_g$ aligned with the $Z$ axis.
 There is a clear relation between $p$ and $\theta$ from which no contextuality can be proven, and numerically it coincides with the equation